Is Enola Holmes the Sherlock Holmes spinoff we’ve been waiting for? And was anyone actually waiting?

 As Enola searches for her mother, many interesting questions are introduced and while one might assume those questions get addressed later in the film instead, in a pivotal scene, we get a vague -- catch-all inspirational quote that gives us no closure.

 The tired and true whodunnit mystery, on the other hand, isn’t particularly compelling but it provides the framework for many captivating character dynamics that become the film's saving grace.
-Despite Enola’s said brilliance, neither mystery is solved by her.
+Despite Enola’s brilliance, neither mystery is solved by her.
 In fact, the only quality of Enola’s that amounts to anything is her reckless bravery.

 Theme